Australian Dance Theatre: 1965–1999

+2000s

 In May 2021 Convergence was performed at the ADT's home base, the Odeon Theatre, Norwood.
 Supported by the Tanja Liedtke Foundation, this series of short performances brought together the work of three winners of the International Choreographic Competition Hannover: Philippe Kratz (2018 winner, Germany); Oscar Buthelezi (2019 winner, South Africa); and Tu Hoang (2020 winner, Vietnam); of the newly formed South Australian First Nations Dance Collective (who danced to the music of Electric Fields); and of Barkandji woman Adrianne Semmens, a member of the SAFNDC and associate artist of ADT for 2021.
 Despite the COVID-19 pandemic, South Australia, being free of the virus at that time, was able to play to 100% capacity.
 The performance was well-reviewed.

-Wiradjuri man Daniel Riley, who spent 12 years with Bangarra Dance Theatre and then time as a lecturer in contemporary dance at the Victorian College of the Arts, took over as artistic director at the end of 2021.
+Wiradjuri man Daniel Riley, who spent 12 years with Bangarra Dance Theatre, took over as artistic director at the end of 2021.
 Riley is the first Indigenous person to become an artistic director of a non-Indigenous dance company in Australia.
-This responsibility weighs heavily on him, but he was inspired by playwright Wesley Enoch, the first Indigenous artistic director of a major theatre company, at Queensland Theatre.
-Before his appointment he had performed and choreographed extensively in Australia and internationally.
-While at Bangarra, he was the youngest male in the company to choreograph a work, creating a work called Riley, which paid tribute to the work of Aboriginal artist Michael Riley, to whom he discovered he was related, as second cousin.
-He has also choreographed for QUT, Third Row Dance Company in the UK, Sydney Dance Company, and Louisville Ballet.
-Riley met ADT founder Elizabeth Dalman when he was at school in Canberra, aged 13, although did not know about the ADT until they toured Canberra a few years later.
+Riley had met ADT founder Elizabeth Dalman when he was at school in Canberra, aged 13, although did not know about the ADT until they toured Canberra a few years later.
 He has since remained friends with Dalman and they talk often.
 Riley believes in an evolutionary rather than revolutionary approach, and is dedicated to creating shows that "can only be made here [on Kaurna country], not making work that looks like it's been made by a European company".